Herniated or bulging discs between vertebrae compress nerve roots

-A herniated disc is one in which the outer wall ruptures, allowing the fluid to seep into the area around the spine; the inner fluid of a bulging disc pushes the disc wall itself into the spaces around the vertebrae.
-Nerve roots exiting the spinal column through the vertebrae are vulnerable to pressure and pinching by these intrusions, which may cause debilitating pain.
+A herniated disc occurs when the outer wall ruptures, allowing the fluid to enter into the spinal canal, while the inner fluid of a bulging disc pushes the disc wall into the spaces around the vertebrae.
+Nerve roots exiting the spinal column through the vertebrae are vulnerable to pinching by these intrusions, which may cause debilitating pain.

 - Anti-inflammatory steroid injections